 Writing 211.
-Creative Writing.
+Creative Writing

 Workshop approach to various forms of creative writing.
 Individual conferences in addition to class meetings.
 Class selection and publication of an anthology of student writing.
+Instructor's Note: Writing 211 is a serious and seriously light-hearted creative writing workshop that takes creative writing out of the lonely garret back to the communal hearth.
+Based on the work of master teacher and poet Paul Matthews, the workshop fosters essential writerly qualities of playfulness, openness, curiosity and attentiveness as writers learn to channel language and allow language to channel them.
 Prerequisite: Grade of B or better in Writing 101 and Writing 202.

 3 Credits.
-(Not Offered 2009/10)
+Summer.
+A. Rogers-Petro